Bumper (car): Bumpers today

-Bumpers today are designed to mitigate injuries to pedestrians and to minimize weight at the ends of the vehicle, thereby increasing occupant protection from progressive crumpling in a serious accident.
+Today's bumpers are designed to mitigate injuries to pedestrians and minimize weight at the ends of the vehicle, thereby increasing occupant protection from progressive crumpling in a serious accident.
 They are no longer made of steel and rubber, but of a plastic outer fascia over a lightweight, impact-absorbing polystyrene foam core.

 Canada

-Automobile bumper standards in Canada were first enacted at the same time as those in the United States.
+Automobile bumper standards in Canada were first enacted simultaneously as those in the United States.
 These were closely similar to the 8 km/h U.S. regulation, and the Canadian requirements were not lowered to 4 km/h in 1982 as was done in the United States.

-Some automakers chose to provide stronger Canadian-specification bumpers throughout the North American market, while others chose to provide weaker bumpers in the U.S. market.
-This limited grey import vehicles between the US and Canada.
+Some automakers provided stronger Canadian-specification bumpers throughout the North American market, while others chose weaker bumpers in the U.S. market.
+This limited grey import vehicles between the U.S. and Canada.

-In early 2009, Canada's regulation shifted to harmonize with US Federal standards and international UN Regulations.
+In early 2009, Canada's regulation shifted to harmonize with U.S. Federal standards and international UN Regulations.
 As in the U.S., consumer protection groups opposed the change, while Canadian regulators maintained that the 4 km/h test speed is used worldwide and is more compatible with improved pedestrian protection in vehicle-pedestrian crashes.